 The first few weeks are the hardest.
 Rate of change varies for everyone.
 Overcoming any besetting sin is like withdrawing from a drug.
 Any sin is potentially habit-forming and addictive (John 8:34).

 The first 3 Keys are designed to get control over one’s thoughts.
 The 4th Key is called the Key of all Keys.
 It is on Forgiveness.
-Ssa/ma people often come from backgrounds where many people hurt them: parents, other family members, molesters, authority figures, other children, partners, etc. No one seems to overcome ssa/ma/tx without struggling with forgiveness issues.
-Forgiveness is the hardest Key, but often the one overcomers feel they get the most out of.
+Ssa/ma people often come from backgrounds where many people hurt them: parents, parent substitutes, other authority figures, other family members, other children, molesters, and former partners.
+No one seems to overcome ssa/ma/tx without struggling with forgiveness issues.
+Forgiveness is the hardest Key, but it is often the one overcomers feel they get the most out of.

 So here is how to start.